gbd77rc/esp32-iot-x509/docs/FirmwareDevelopment.md

 All sensors, logging and sleep/wake are controlled via a configuration.
 So to make this easier to manipulate we will create a base class that this libraries can inherit from.
 Therefore the first library to be created is the configuration manipulation one.

 ### Configuration

+This library will have two classes defined in it.
+The `BaseConfigInfoClass` is really just an interface that each class the needs to handle configuration must inherit from.
+The `ConfigClass` handles the actual loading/saving of the configuration file and the logic around when to save.
+We don't want to save always, as their is limit on the number times the flash memory can be written to.

+The `ConfigClass` does make uses of the `LogInfoClass`, so you may think there is race/deadlock condition here, as logging requires configuration.
+It does not, as it just sets the level that the log messages are sent to the serial port and nothing else.

+#### Arduino JSON

+The configuration library depends heavily on the [ArduinoJSON](https://arduinojson.org/) v6 library for handling of the JSON file.
+I would recommended at least reading their [common errors and problems](https://arduinojson.org/v6/error/) section.\

+### Logging